raspberrypilearning/fart-detector/WORKSHEET.md

 Try `1.5` instead of `0.5` and see how that looks.
 Run the code again with `sudo ./farts.py` when you're ready.

 When you're doing this bear in mind that the HIGH vs LOW threshold for a GPIO pin is around 1.1 to 1.4 volts.
-The expected result is for the voltage to start around 2 to 3 volts, when you run the calibration code, with it dropping in stages until it reaches the threshold.
+The expected result is for the voltage to start around 2 to 3 volts with it dropping in stages until it reaches the threshold.
 When the GPIO pin goes LOW you should see the `Calibrated to x` message on the screen.

 ## Step 6: Monitoring for farts and raising the alarm